Age verification: Honor system

-The most basic form of age verification is to require a person to input their date of birth on a form.
+The most basic form of age verification is to require a person to input their date of birth on a form or to click a button to declare they are above a certain age.
 However, this depends on an honor system that assumes the honesty of the end user.
 The person may, for instance, be a minor who fraudulently inserts a valid date that meets the age criteria, rather than their own.
 For this reason the system has been described as ineffective.

 Parental controls

 Parental controls enable parents to apply internet filters to restrict their children's access to content they deem inappropriate for their age.
+Contemporary parental controls have been criticized for being too restrictive or too permissive, difficulty of use and ease of bypassing.

 Credit card verification

-Age verification systems requiring people to provide credit card information depend on an assumption that the vast majority of credit card holders are adults, because U.S. credit card companies did not originally issue cards to minors.
+Some age verification systems require people to provide credit card information; this method depends on an assumption that the vast majority of credit card holders are adults, because U.S. credit card companies did not originally issue cards to minors.
 Additionally, a minor may still attempt to obtain their parent's credit card information, or persuade or defraud users into divulging their credit card number to an individual to use for their own purposes, defeating the stated purpose of the system.

 In 2005, Salvatore LoCascio pleaded guilty to charges of credit card fraud; one of his schemes had involved using credit card-based age verification systems to charge users for "free" tours of adult entertainment websites.